HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Change: NPC Capital Ships now use an Anti-Capital Loadout 75% of the time, instead of 50% of the time.
 -- Addition: New, more visible missile models, thanks to Why485.
 -- Addition: Increasing the AI difficulty to Hard will double the Credit Chips dropped per kill - both as a reward for fighting harder NPCs, and also to make up for the fact that friendly AI will tag more kills, leaving less CC drops for players.
 Easy and Very Easy modes are un-affected, and will drop the normal Credit Chip amounts.
 -- Bugfix: Fixed the stat displays, to an extent.
-"Fighter / Freighter / Transport Kills", "Capital Ship / Station Kills" are now shown seperately.
+"Fighter / Freighter / Transport Kills", "Capital Ship / Station Kills" are now shown separately.
 Stats on old characters will be correct, for the record.
 -- Addition: Nomad AI wingmen are now available to Nomad players, just like all other factions.
 More information is available on the Nomad Operative token.
 -- Addition: Sunslayer Torpedo Launchers are now sold at more bases.
 -- Bugfix: Fixed the bug where all the old random mission commodities, as well as all the option tokens, were listed under the "commodities buying / selling" section of base infocards.